 🦇🏎 #TheBatman pic.twitter.com/qJFNprk1utMarch 4, 2020

 The Batman's Batmobile has been revealed by Reeves, both to create buzz for the movie and likely to stop paparazzi photos of the car from leaking as filming continues.
 It looks like a sports car that's been fitted with a rocket engine – it's a wild contrast to recent Batmobiles, which were more tank-like in the Nolan and Snyder movies.
+See it in action in the trailer further up this page.

 The Batman's Batsuit features a gun welded into the Bat symbol